arduino/nicla-sense-me-fw/Arduino_BHY2Host/docs/readme.md

 #include <Arduino_BHY2host.h>
 ```

-A UML diagram of the main library classes are provided in the diagram below, provided as an editable SVG file.
+A UML diagram of the main library classes is provided in the diagram below, provided as an editable SVG file.

 ![Arduino_BHY2 Library UML Diagram](./Arduino_BHY2Host.UML.drawio.svg)